Church roof and stonework renewal 2017

 In 2014 our church needed a lot of repair.
 Inside, green netting was placed above the nave because sections of plaster were breaking away from below the roof.
 Outside, repairs had been done to slipped and broken roof slates over the years, but most of them were now too fragile and the whole roof needed to be fixed.

 A survey in January 2015 showed much of the stonework, especially on the roof, needs repair or replacement.
-The estimated cost of all the work is around £750,000.
-The work needs to be done as soon as possible, but it needs to be done well.
+The work needed to be done as soon as possible, but it needed to be done well.

 St Peter’s was on the National Heritage List for England (Grade 2) because of its historical and architectural interest, but was now officially designated “at risk”.

 Our archbishop and the diocesan Historic Churches Committee required all the work to make the building as good the original, preferably better, with better insulation.

 How was all this paid for?

 The parish still had most of the £900,000 from the sale of the former St Catherine Labouré church.
 This amount would have fully covered the cost of the church repairs, but we would then have struggled to pay for other urgent work: replacing the presbytery roof and the boilers for church heating.
 The community centre, Pugin Place, was also on the National Heritage “at risk” List and would be the subject of a future major money-raising appeal.